 For example, venture capitalists refuse to sign NDAs from startups—the VCs don’t want to get in a situation where they might get sued if another of their startups coincidentally pursues a similar idea, and the VCs also know it’s less about the idea and more about execution.

 That positioning seems to work.
 Out of all my potential clients, I’ve had only two prospects who demanded an NDA during the sales process.
 (Perhaps not surprisingly, they also turned out to be difficult to work with in general.)

 Say “No” to Prospect Non-Competes

 While I’d sign an NDA (mine or theirs), I’d never sign a non-compete, since that would limit my business—100% of my clients are agencies.
 I do say “no” to agencies where there’s a conflict, but because my clients are worldwide, I’ve run into only one direct conflict.

-The same factor is at play when agencies specialize—specialist agencies tend to do better, but overly broad non-competes keep you from specializing (e.g., “you can’t work with any other retail stores regardless of location”).
+The same factor is at play when agencies specialize—specialist agencies tend to do better, but overly broad non-competes keep you from specializing (e.g., “you can’t work with any other retail stores regardless of their geographic location”).

 This is especially the case during the pre-sales process—you’re signing something that limits your business, without getting a commitment back from them.

 When agencies do online marketing, it’s appropriate to refer-away business that would create a conflict of interest (for instance, you can’t ethically help two clients that are both targeting “cosmetic dentist Dallas”).
 But I wouldn’t sign an explicit non-compete—that’s too restrictive.